liatrio/pact-playground/README.md

 - The tool prevents consumers from deploying changes that providers do not yet support.

 This section is relevant to both consumer-driven and bi-directional contract testing, as breaking change detection is crucial for maintaining compatibility and preventing integration issues.

-## CLI References

-When you install the Pact CLIs, you get a bunch of binaries to interact with the Pact Broker APIs hosted by PactFlow and importantly the PactFlow-specific APIs required for OAS contract publishing.
-Here are some of the most important ones:

-- `pactflow`: Used for publishing OAS contracts to PactFlow, required only from the provider side.
-This command is essential for sharing the provider's API specification with the Pact Broker, enabling consumers to verify their contracts against it.

-    ```shell
-    pactflow publish-provider-contract CONTRACT_FILE --provider=PROVIDER -a, --provider-app-version=PROVIDER_APP_VERSION -b, --broker-base-url=BROKER_BASE_URL # Publish provider contract to PactFlow
-    ```

-- `pact-broker`: Houses most of the functionality you will require.
-It is used for various operations such as checking deployment readiness and recording deployments.
-For some use cases, it may be more beneficial to use the SDKs.
-There are many commands available, so make sure to check them out with `pact-broker --help`.

-    - **can-i-deploy**: Checks if the specified pacticipant version is safe to be deployed.
-This command is crucial for ensuring that all contracts are compatible before deploying a new version.

-    ```shell
-    pact-broker can-i-deploy -a, --pacticipant=PACTICIPANT -b, --broker-base-url=BROKER_BASE_URL # Checks if the specified pacticipant version is safe to be deployed.
-    ```

-    - **record-deployment**: Records the deployment of a pacticipant version to an environment.
-This helps keep track of which versions are deployed where, ensuring that the correct versions are running in each environment.

-    ```shell
-    pact-broker record-deployment --environment=ENVIRONMENT -a, --pacticipant=PACTICIPANT -b, --broker-base-url=BROKER_BASE_URL -e, --version=VERSION # Record deployment of a pacticipant version to an environment.
-See https://docs.pact.io/go/record-deployment for more information.
-    ```

 ## Links